All in One View

 environment using venv which is a

-separate area in which to install the Sphinx package.
+separate area in which to install the MkDocs package.
 This command will

 create a virtual environment in a directory called